ComposableFi/composable/docs/docs/internal/currency.md

 We express the identity of a currency as a positive integer.
 Any positive integer may be a currency id, but not all integers are currency ids.

-The CurrencyFactory (frame/currency-factory) pallet manages all currencies created in the runtime.
-For clarification on the low-level basics, look into the pallet readme.

 ### Amounts

 Each currency has a non-negative total issuance.
 Given an identifier, we can ask for the total supply of the respective currency in consensus with the ledger(in this case, the parachain).
 A Currency is considered fungible because an amount of 10 of said currency equals another 10 of the same currency on another account.